twilio/twilio-voice-ios/iOS-13-Migration-Guide.md

 5. If you were specifying a region via the `TwilioVoice.h` region property you must now do so before `[TwilioVoice call:params:delegate:]` or `[TwilioVoice handleNotification:delegate:]` is called.

 You can reference the 2.1 quickstart for [obj-c](https://github.com/twilio/voice-quickstart-objc/tree/2.x) and [swift](https://github.com/twilio/voice-quickstart-swift/tree/2.x) when migrating your application.

+A summary of the API changes and new Insights events can be found on the [changelog](https://www.twilio.com/docs/voice/voip-sdk/ios/2x-changelog#210-september-5-2019).